NanoBiostructuresRG/harmonsmile/README.md

 ## Notes

 - The PubChem dataset should contain two columns: id, PubChem CID
-- The COCONUT dataset should contain two columns: id, SMILES
+- The COCONUT dataset should contain at least two columns: id, SMILES
+- The Independent dataset should contain at least two columns: id, SMILES
 ---

 ## Future Extensions